Alson71/TELUS-Helper/README.md

 # Windows Support
 If Windows Defender is flagging the program as a false positive, try:

-* Right below where it says "Microsoft Defender SmartScreen prevented an unrecognized app from starting.
-Running this app might put your PC at risk," click **More Info**
+* Right below where it says **Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk**, click **More Info**

 * Click **Run anyway**